Amanak421/ros_behaviortree_examples/README.md

 # ros_behaviortree_examples
-This repo demonstrates the usage and useful software design patterns when using BehaviortreeCPP with ROS.
+This repo demonstrates the usage and useful software design patterns when using BehaviortreeCPP with ROS2.

 ## Pre-requisites